WesleyAldridge/HW-4-Algorithms-for-Simple-OpenAI-Gym-Environments/README.md

 ## Problem 3:

 Used instructor's code as base.
 Changed state_size to 2 and action_size to 3.
 Removed the sleep.
 Tried many different reward policies to try to get it to work.
 Tried a reward that is based on the position and the velocity.
 Tried a reward that is based on the highest obtained positions.
 Tried a reward based on the highest obtained velocities.
 None of them work.

+## Problem 4:

+Wrote the answer to problem 4.
+Please see 04_algorithms_methods_overview.ipynb to read them.